 When your starting point is this guy is likely a native then it's WAY easier to convince someone by trying to keep your mistakes as infrequent as possible (while still having a few that might slip through), than it is if your starting point is “this guy is a foreigner and I know this for a fact, but I shall analyse his intonation, rhythm and correct use of phrases, and then, if I'm impressed, hand him the ‘good-as-a-native' badge”.

 Thankfully, you are very unlikely to come across a huge number of such dull people in your day-to-day interactions with a language.

 How it really works: way less about phonology, way more about context and how you behave

-There are many ways to work on these sounds, some of which I’ll come back to another day (one such trick is what I’m attempting to get rid of my hesitations in Chinese, even if sounding like a native isn’t something I’m worried about right now; more on this later if it works well!) and of course it’s important to be good with the language overall, and use slang/expressions/have a good scope of vocabulary etc.
+There are many ways to work on these sounds, some of which I'll come back to another day (one such trick is what I attempted is getting rid of my hesitations in Chinese, even if sounding like a native isn't something I'm worried about) and of course it's important to be good with the language overall, and use slang/expressions/have a good scope of vocabulary etc.

 But this isn't actually what truly makes the difference in someone thinking you are a native speaker.
 Sounding like a native and acting like a native are completely different and it's important to be aware of this.

 I'm reminded of a Swedish guy I knew in Spain while I was preparing to sit for my C2 exam.
 His Spanish was impeccable – he could quote Cervantes at the drop of a hat, knew the most obscure Spanish words you could think of, was writing complex essays in Spanish and when he spoke, he sounded exactly like a Spanish newscast reader.
 He definitely sounded like a native speaker.